andreilazanu/airfoil_v1/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.png#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/signaloid/Signaloid-Demo-General-C#gh-light-mode-only)

 # Lift force for an airfoil with uncertainties on the Signaloid platform
-This program determines the lift force for an airfoil based on the Bernoulli equation and depends on the aircraft sensor measurements, the shape of the airfoil (wing) and on the wind conditions.
+This program determines the lift force for an airfoil based on the Bernoulli equation and depends on the aircraft sensor measurements associated to an airplane flying at the same altitude, with the same velocity and in the same atmosphere including the wind, and the geometry of the airfoil (wing) and on the wind conditions.
 It determines the lift force together with the uncertainties using the Signaloid Cloud Developer Platform.

 ## Physical principle
-The lift force can be determied using the Bernoulli eqution as
+The lift force can be determined using the Bernoulli eqution as

 $$L = C_L \times \frac{\rho v^2}{2} \times S$$